Basmalakh22/Creational-Design-Patterns/README.md

 ## Singleton

 - Ensures that a class has only one instance and provides a global point of access to it.
-- Useful when exactly one object is needed to coordinate actions across the system.

 ---

 ## Prototype

 - Allows cloning of objects to create new instances without the need for new instantiation.

+---

+## Builder

+- Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.